Chapter 6. Signal Transduction

 ○ All β receptors couple with Gαs protein.

-○ β1 : Found only in the heart.
-Located in sinoatrial node and ventricles.
+○ β1: Found exclusively in the heart, distributed in the sinoatrial node and ventricular muscle.

 ○ Both β2 and β3 also couple with Gαi protein.

 ○ 1st.
-B subunit of AB toxin reacts with GPCR, A enters the cell.
+B subunit of AB toxin reacts with GPCR, and A enters the cell.

 ○ 2nd.
 GPCR activates Gαs.